-Head of Teaching, Baboucarr Mboob, is qualified and has 7 years qualified experience in Early Childhood Development.
+Head of Teaching, Baboucarr Mboub, is qualified and has 7 years qualified experience in Early Childhood Development.
 He manages a team of 3 teachers, a teaching assistant, and a student teacher on internship.

 All of the teachers are qualified.
 The student teacher is studying for her Early Childhood Development Certificate, at Gambia College in Brikama.

-- Baboucarr MBoob Qualified and 7 years experience: Teacher Nursery 4
+- Baboucarr MBoub Qualified and 7 years experience: Teacher Nursery 4

-- Sirah Camara Newly qualified teacher, Nursery 2
+- Sirreh Camara Newly qualified teacher, Nursery 2

 - Mamu Njie Newly qualified teacher, pre-nursery class

 - Tiger the dog Security

 - Sarjo Ceesay Security

 The Afrikaya Nursery School is accessible to all, regardless of gender, ethnicity, tribe, religion, disability or family income.
 Many families struggle to pay school fees and these are encouraged to apply for sponsorship.
 Go to Sponsor a Child.